-- 3. The 5/16" line (short one with 2- 90° fittings) is connected to the bottom fitting on the condenser and loops up to the outside of the drier and attaches t the inlet fitting on the drier (marked IN) - 4.
-The long 5/16" line attached to the outlet side of the drier (closest to the condenser coil) and is run down and across the back of the battery.
-It then passes through an existing grommet on the lower outside end of the radiator compartment and loops back to the cab side of the engine along the radiator frame.
-At that point it loops up to the same route into the heat/ac box.
+- 3. The 5/16" line (short one with one 90° and one straight fitting) is connected to the bottom fitting on the condenser with the straight fitting.
+The hose is looped around under the air deflector palte and up to the inlet side of the drier. (marked in) - 4.
+The long 5/16" line attached to the outlet side of the drier and is run down and across the back of the battery.
+It then passes through an existing grommet on the lower inside end of the radiator compartment and runs back to the cab side of the engine along the radiator frame.
+At that point it runs the same route into the heat/ac box as the 1⁄2" hose.
 The 5/16" hose is then connected to the expansion valve as described in the heater/ac box installation instructions.